Kalvøysund

-Kalvøysund is a village in Arendal municipality in Agder county, Norway.
-The village is located on the eastern shore of the island of Flostaøya, about 2 km south of the village of Kilsund and about 3 km northeast of the village of Narestø.
+Kalvøysund is a village in Arendal Municipality in Agder county, Norway.
+The village is located on the eastern shore of the island of Flosterøya, about 2 km south of the village of Kilsund and about 3 km northeast of the village of Narestø.

 Military History

 Kalvøysund was the site of an old German fortress to defend the coastline during the German occupation of Norway in WW2.
-It was located on the island of Flostaøya.
-This fortress was one of the largest, being 10 aces in area.
+It was located on the island of Flosterøya.
+This 10 acre fortress was one of the largest in area that the Germans built in Norway.
 The fortress included 50 bunkers and other buildings and 4 emplacements for artillery.
-After WW2 ended and Norway liberated, the Norwegian armed forces used it for military exercises.
-Now it is in the possession of the local authorities and is a tourist destination.
+After the war ended and Norway was liberated, the Norwegian armed forces used it for military exercises.
+Now it is in the possession of the municipality and is a tourist destination.